USWNT’s Ashlyn Harris calls former teammate Jaelene Hinkle ‘homophobic’ after old interview resurfaces

 CHRISTIAN VIEWS MAY HAVE KEPT STAR PLAYER OFF US WOMEN'S SOCCER TEAM, SOME SAY

-A clip of the interview was retweeted Sunday by Obianuju Ekoeocha, a prominent Catholic anti-abortion and anti-gay advocate, who wrote: “Apparently, the US women’s Football team is not a very welcoming place for Christians.”
+A clip of the interview was retweeted Sunday by Obianuju Ekeocha, a prominent Catholic on social media and pro-life advocate, who wrote: “Apparently, the US women’s Football team is not a very welcoming place for Christians.”

 Harris accused Hinkle of being “homophobic” and intolerant, noting that her former team comprised Christians as well as LGBQT members.